top of page

 About Amanda Moses Psychology

-I founded Amanda Moses Psychology to focus on what I love most: educating, training, and developing resources for psychologists.
+I founded Amanda Moses Psychology to focus on what I care most about: educating psychologists, delivering high-quality training, and developing practical resources that support real clinical work.

 • Promoting neurodiversity-affirming practice and disability rights

-• Supporting the wellbeing and sustainability of psychologists
+• Supporting the wellbeing and long-term sustainability of psychologists

-For me, it’s about building a profession where diverse voices are supported, included, and given the opportunity to thrive.
+For me, this work is about contributing to a profession where diverse voices are supported, included, and given meaningful opportunities to thrive.

 My Background

-Before launching Amanda Moses Psychology, I spent over a decade working across diverse areas of clinical practice.
-My experience includes:
+Before launching Amanda Moses Psychology in 2022, I spent over a decade working across diverse areas of clinical practice, with a strong focus on complex assessment and therapy.

-• Therapy for a wide range of presentations — working with clients experiencing mood disorders, anxiety disorders, bipolar disorder, OCD, adjustment difficulties, life transitions, and more.
+• Clinical work across a wide range of presentations, including mood and anxiety disorders, bipolar disorder, OCD, and adjustment difficulties

-Currently, I’m a PhD candidate at the Olga Tennison Autism Research Centre (OTARC, La Trobe University), where my research is centred on addressing the challenges of identifying autistic children whose presentations are often overlooked, with the goal of making assessment more accurate and affirming.
+• Ongoing doctoral research as a PhD candidate at the Olga Tennison Autism Research Centre (La Trobe University), focused on improving identification of autistic individuals whose presentations are often overlooked

-I’m also a regular contributor to Psychology Today (USA), where I write a dedicated column for early-career psychologists and share insights on clinical practice, assessment, and the realities of working in the field.
+• Regular contributions to Psychology Today (USA), writing for early-career psychologists on clinical practice, assessment, and the realities of working in the profession

 In The Media